mubashir-mindfiresol/Angular_RestAPI/README.md

 # Angular_RestAPI_AngularMaterial
  This is an app which has utilized most of the features of an Angular App along with RestAPI and Angular Material too

+## Dependencies Used:
+Install the following dependencies before running the app:

+ng add @angular/material

 ## Screenshots

 ![HomePage](https://github.com/mubashir-mindfiresol/Angular_RestAPI/blob/main/images/Screenshot%20(1).png)